CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 Suppose we are calculating the inner dot of two vector $x \in Z_{\text{int8}}^{n}$ and $y \in Z_{\text{int8}}^{n}$, which may results in a 32-bit integer, sepecifically, $s=<x, y> = \sum_i^n x_i y_i \in  Z_{\text{int32}}^{n}$ .
 However, this condition of numerical bound is only held when $n$ is less than $2^{16}$.
 In other words, we cannot assume abense of overflow when $n$ is large, which may introduce nondeterministic behavior during parallel computing.
 To resolve this problem, we decomposite the computation into small peices in graph level and aggreate the results.
 Mathematically, $s=<x^{(1)}, y^{(1)}>+<x^{(2)}, y^{(2)}> + … + <x^{(K)}, y^{(K)}>$, $x^{(k)}$ is the $k$-th part of vector $x$ with each part of vector that has length smaller than $2^{16}$.

-Matrix multiplication operator `matmul` can also be rewrote in the same fashion, resulting in a series of `elemwise_add` operators that sum over several intermediate matrices.
+Matrix multiplication operator `matmul` can also be rewritten in the same fashion, resulting in a series of `elemwise_add` operators that sum over several intermediate matrices.
 Although this rewriting introduces additional operators in the computation graph, semantic remains unchanged.

 ##### Fuse BatchNorm